LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/exercises.rst.txt

    Control > Git*
    **TODO: Get screenshots of this process.**
 #.
 Click the button on the lower left corner of the dialog to configure your Github account.
 #.
-The first time you use GitHub within IntelliJ, you’ll have to
+To work with a remote repository in IntelliJ, you need to configure the program to access
-   configure IntelliJ to use your GitHub account.
+   your GitHub account.
 We recommend taking the extra step of authenticating using a token.
-This takes only one brief extra step, and will prevent you from having to update IntelliJ settings if you ever change your GitHub password.
+   This takes only one brief extra step, and will prevent you from having to update IntelliJ settings when you ever change your GitHub password.
 #.
 From the URL dropdown options, select your fork of ``java-web-dev-exercises``,
    along with an appropriate source destination directory (i.e. a folder where you’ve stored other projects for this class).
 #.
 When asked “Would you like to create an IDEA project…” select *Yes*,